doddle-agency/Valet-Perch-Runway-Driver/README.md

 # Valet 4.6.1, Perch Runway Driver
 Perch Runway Driver for Laravel Valet 4.6.1

-## Working in progress - Does not work
+## Work in progress - Does not work
 Hi 👋, I'd welcome help getting this to work, the core of the issue appears to be with lines 56 through to 73.
 Resulting in assets returning a 404 even though the paths are correct.

 ## Testing on